-Specify the FOR clause as an integer host variable or as a literal.
+Specify the FOR clause with a short, int, or long long host variable or with a literal.

 Specify ARRAY_SIZE to insert all elements of the array in the table.
 When specifying ARRAY_SIZE, specify at least one array in expr.

 If two or more arrays were specified in expr, it will be assumed that ARRAY_SIZE is the minimum number of elements in the array.